kaskelso/interview_prep/readings/summarize.md

 informed oversampling: SMOTE (newer is SMOTEtomek) uses KNN clustering in minority class to generate new synthetic data based on euclidian distances.

+tomek: creates links between data in the majority class and synthetic data of the minority class and cleans up overlap between classes after data generation

+cluster based oversampling: does k means clustering then oversamples all but the largest cluster